Kylie Jenner Steps Out On Steamy Date With Tyga, Takes Bella Hadid’s Side Over Selena Gomez In Fight For The Weeknd

 The Weeknd’s Tuesday night out is the first time the “Starboy” hitmaker has made a public appearance since reports about his budding romance with Selena Gomez surfaced on the Internet after the two were spotted making out in public.

-Selena spotted with The Weeknd ???????????? pic.twitter.com/Y098tYed4u
+Selena spotted with The Weeknd???????????? pic.twitter.com/Y098tYed4u

 — Selena Gomez (@SeIenaGDaily) January 13, 2017